 supposed to have 5 pods at any given time.
 If its PDB allows for there to be 4 at a time,

 then the Eviction API will allow voluntary disruption of one (but not two) pods at a time.

 The group of pods that comprise the application is specified using a label selector, the same as the one used by the application's controller (deployment, stateful-set, etc).

 The "intended" number of pods is computed from the

-Pods which are deleted or unavailable due to a rolling upgrade to an application do count against the disruption budget, but controllers (like deployment and stateful-set) are not limited by PDBs when doing rolling upgrades – the handling of failures during application updates is configured in the controller spec.
-(Learn about updating a deployment.)
+Pods which are deleted or unavailable due to a rolling upgrade to an application do count against the disruption budget, but workload resources (such as Deployment and StatefulSet) are not limited by PDBs when doing rolling upgrades.
+Instead, the handling of failures during application updates is configured in the spec for the specific workload resource.